 When invoking a malformed nxt URL with a wrong command, argument or encoding, the nxt protocol handler terminates silently without displaying any error message.
-During integration, however, it is useful to have some feedback and where DESTINATION\FILE is the full path of the log file where trace information will be saved (for instance, c:\log\Finder\Launcher.log).
+During integration, however, it is useful to have some feedback and know why an invocation failed.
+A possibility is to attach a trace listener to the protocol handler.